 It may be very simple to adapt your existing assignments for circumstances where you miss face-to-face meetings.
 For example:

-- In lieu of in-class discussion, you could use the Blackboard discussion board.
+- In lieu of in-class discussion, you could use the Blackboard or Canvas discussion board.

 - If students are working on independent projects, you might ask them to update one another on their progress via Twitter.
 (This can prove useful even in normal contexts that involve limited face-to-face interaction, such as thesis colloquia.)
 Specify a hashtag for easy viewing of all the tweets about a certain project.

 - If you know in advance that you will miss class, you might record a video lecture or audio podcast.
-You could post this to Blackboard or a course blog, and assign students to review and comment on the material.
+You could post this to Blackboard, or Canvas or a course blog, and assign students to review and comment on the material.

 - In a large class, you might facilitate class discussion by dividing students into groups and assign them different questions.
 Each group could come to a consensus, or work together to summarize their comments, and then share a single document with the entire class.